 Once you are charged, you lose your license for 30 days due to the civil revocation that is imposed when charged with a DWI.
 Under most circumstances, you are eligible for a pretrial limited driving privilege after 10 days of being charged with the DWI.
 To obtain this privilege, you must complete a substance abuse assessment, which will usually cost around $100 and you will also have to pay $100 to the court for the limited driving privilege.

 This privilege will allow you to drive the remaining 30 days of your civil revocation.
-After the 30 days of your civil revocation have passed, you are eligible to get your license back from the court, but only after you pay another $100 to the court.
+After the 30 days of your civil revocation have passed, you are eligible for license restoration from the court, but only after you pay another $100 to the court.

 What Happens 30 Days After a DWI Arrest?